Troy Baker and Roger Clark announce new game 'Fort Solis'

 Early screenshots of the game show off its sci-fi roots, showing the protagonist outfitted in his space suit and an all-terrain space vehicle.

+Fort Solis itself will likely be a focal point of the game, with the game’s store page describing the base as having “over 9 individual structures, all containing structure and sub-surface levels.”
+Interestingly, it also states that Fort Solis can be completed by remaining below the surface of Mars and without ever venturing onto the terrain of the red planet which is an intriguing design choice.

 This will be Fallen Leaf’s first outing as a studio, they promise “immerse storytelling” and exploration as a large component of the game.
-The cast performance is also highlighted in the promotional material for the game.
+The cast performance is also highlighted in the promotional material for the game, understandably so with the pedigree of Troy Baker and Roger Clark on the team.

 Check out every other Summer Game Fest announcement here, or anything announced during the Summer Of Gaming 2022 here as well.